How being Interested makes you more Interesting

 "The next time I'm talking to someone and the opportunity to wave your flag comes up, how would you like me to describe you?"

-There is a good chance that your client or partner will say:
+There is a very good chance that your client or partner will say to you:

 "I appreciate that.
 No one has ever asked me that before, but come to think about it the best thing to say would be this..."

 You can then drill-down a bit and validate your question by saying:

 "That's perfect.
 I'm asking you this because I have a pretty vast network and I'm always looking to make introductions where I see an opportunity and potential fit."

 "What is the best way for me to describe you when I get the opportunity in the future?"

 This of course gives you permission to remind your client about your value proposition and then reinforce your personal branding strategy.
 You might say: